 You can find more detailed guidance on controls relevant to your business and our in-house assessment team will also give you suggestions on anything they feel is missing.

-Record your findings
+4. Record your findings

 If you employ 5 or more people, you must record your significant findings, these include.

-• the hazards (things that may cause harm)
+• The hazards (things that may cause harm)

-• what you are doing to control the risks
+• What you are doing to control the risks

-Review your controlling measures
+5. Review your controlling measures

 Once the controlling measures have been put in place you must review them to make sure they are working as you would have hoped.
 You should also review them if any of the following scenarios could take place:

-• they may no longer be effective
+• They may no longer be effective

-• there are changes in the workplace that could lead to new risks such as changes to staff, a process, the substances or equipment used
+• There are changes in the workplace that could lead to new risks such as changes to staff, a process, the substances or equipment used

-• also consider a review, if your workers have spotted any problems or if there have been any accidents or near misses.
+• Also consider a review, if your workers have spotted any problems or if there have been any accidents or near misses.

 Templates and examples

-Here are some example scenarios from the HSE as to whether having a risk assessment would apply to your business or job role, especially for those who are self-employed.
+Here are some example scenarios from the HSE as to whether having a RAMS risk assessment would apply to your business or job role, especially for those who are self-employed.
 You can also find templates for work-specific risk assessments.

 • Accountant – I am a self-employed accountant and I am proposing to take on a work placement student, will the law apply to me?